roboflow/roboflow-collect/README.md

 ### Configure Inference Server

 If you already have a Roboflow inference server running locally, you can skip to the next step.
-Otherwise, install the Roboflow inference server and start it using these commands:
+Otherwise, install the Roboflow inference server and start it using one of the commands below.
+Note, you will need to install [Docker](https://docs.docker.com/get-docker/) at this stage if you do not have Docker available on your device.

 #### CPU